saleor/saleor-docs/docs/dashboard-configuration.md

 ### URL

 If you leave the URL section empty, the title of the page will be added to your normal site URL after a slash.
-You can the site address after the slash by typing it into the URL section.
+You can change the site address after the slash by typing it into the URL section.

 ### Visibility

 You can choose if your page is published or not.
 If the slider is green, it is live on your website.
-If the slider is grey, you can leave the page hidden or set a date in future at which it will be published.
+If the slider is grey, you can leave the page hidden or set a future date when it will be published.

 ### Deleting Pages